ShlokBharadwaj/bogo-sort-app/README.md

 Bogo Sort is a highly inefficient sorting algorithm that generates random permutations of the input array and checks if it is sorted.
 It continues this process until the array is sorted.
 The app provides a visual representation of the sorting process, along with additional information about the number of iterations and time complexity.

+## Live Site

+The live site for the application can be accessed [here](shlokbharadwaj.github.io/bogo-sort-app/).

 ## Getting Started

 ### Clone the Repository